Group Cross-Correlations with Faintly Constrained Filters: Group Cross-Correlations

 Now suppose we meant to design a neural network layer having continuous functions ${S^1 \rightarrow \R}$ as inputs and as outputs.
 As inputs such functions could for example describe temperatures measured in each point or velocities in counter-clockwise direction of a fluid constrained to the circle.
 Moreover, suppose that the receptive field of each point should be limited to a small neighborhood.
-Such a transformation of functions ${S^1 \rightarrow \R}$ can be obtained as a \emph{cross-correlation} with a filter ${\omega \colon \R \rightarrow \R}$ supported on a small neighborhood of ${0 \in \R}$ and described by the formula
+Such a transformation of a function ${f \colon S^1 \rightarrow \R}$ can be obtained as a \emph{cross-correlation} with a \emph{filter} ${\omega' \colon \R \rightarrow \R}$ supported on a small neighborhood of ${0 \in \R}$:

-for all continuous ${f \colon S^1 \rightarrow \R}$ and ${b \in S^1}$.
-Here we added the hat to the $\star$-operator as we will use the unaltered $\star$-operator to denote the general form of cross-correlation provided by \cref{definition:xcorr}.
+Here we added the hat to the $\star$-operator as we will use the unaltered $\star$-operator to denote the general form of cross-correlations provided by \cref{definition:xcorr}.

 The action \eqref{eq:actionOnCircle} also induces an $\R$-action on functions

 where $t.f$ is the rotation of $f$ (as its graph) by $t$ in counter-clockwise direction, i.e. we have